kgriffiths10/react-native-marketplace/README.md

-# React Native Mobile App 👋
+# React Native Mobile App - Student Marketplace 👋

 This is a comprehensive React Native marketplace application built with [Expo](https://expo.dev).
 The app is designed to facilitate buying and selling items, managing listings, and interacting with other users.
 It leverages modern technologies and libraries to provide a seamless and efficient development experience.